-Blog: Moving Beyond – Following in their Footsteps - Moving Beyond
+Blog: Moving Beyond- Following in Their Footsteps - Sort Of Part 2

 Posted on May 07 2020

 Three of the world’s top galleries, usually rivals, are joining forces to sell the $450 million collection of philanthropist and contemporary collector, Donald Marron.
 Selling through private galleries rather than the usual large auction houses is a huge change for a collection of such importance.
 Pace, Acquavella and Gagosian are going to sell over 300 works by well-known contemporary artists from the 60’s.
 These galleries have never been known to work together and have been in competition for major art works from the major auction houses for a long time.